All about Composable CDP

 ❄️ If you chose Snowflake as a data warehouse, no worries!
 We also have a strategic partnership with Snowflake!

-Build your data model: Choose what data you want to activate so your marketing teams can autonomously operate using the entities your data team has set in place.
+Build your data model: Choose what data you want to activate so marketers can autonomously operate using the entities your data team has set in place.

 Model your business and connect it to DinMo